jphelps413/git-tar/README.md

   - Locate the top of the repository and tar its contents into the $GITAR directory by building up a file name in the form of:
+    ```
        $GITAR/<repository_name>/<YYYYMMDD-hhmmss>.tar
+    ```

   - Finally, the tarball will be compressed using bzip2 by default, or xz if it is available on the system.
 This operation is performed in the background since it can sometimes be a rather lengthy process.

+# install

+Simply clone and then add git-tar to a subdirectory that the shell searches for executables.
+Also make certain the file permissions are set to 0555 to ensure that it is executable.